-The Use module works closely with the agri-food system CGIAR research programs (AFS CRPs) – major users of crop diversity – and the Excellence in Breeding and Big Data Platforms to ensure that breeders and other researchers are closely connected with the genebanks.
+The Use module works closely with the CGIAR Research Initiatives – major users of crop diversity – to ensure that breeders and other researchers are closely connected with the genebanks.

 The goal is to enable more effective access to and use of crop diversity, by all who might need it.

 The biggest challenge breeders face is to select parents that contain the traits they are looking for.
 Sometimes they make do with a random subset of accessions, screening them all to find the likely contenders.
 If the trait is rare, difficult, slow or expensive to assess, the breeder may not be able to screen sufficient accessions to find it.
 Even when rapid, large-scale screening is possible, a trait may remain undiscovered because it is not expressed or it may require a specific environment.
 Again, the breeder faces failure.